xiaoylu/leetcode_category/TopologicalSort/Readme.md

 # for each node x with zero in-degree
 #     dfs(x)
 ```

 It ensures that the root's MPT would higher than the children's MPT.
-So you have one total order here.
+So you have one total order of nodes (ranked by MPT) here.